Minimize Distractions to Improve your Writing Focus and Productivity

 Whether or not you’re focussed while writing depends on how well you’re able to work around numerous distractions that work overtime to interfere with your ability to concentrate.

-According to Oxford Dictionary, a distraction is ‘a thing that prevents someone from concentrating on something else’.
+According to the Oxford Dictionary, a distraction is ‘a thing that prevents someone from concentrating on something else’.

 Think about it.